sinfocol/ctfs/writeups/2017/defcon-qualifiers/crackme-2000/README.md

 # DEF CON CTF QUALIFIERS 2017 - Crackme 2000

-We are given with multiple binary files that receive a code from stdin and show a string based on whether the code was correct or not:
+We were given multiple binary files that receive a code from stdin and show a string based on whether the code was correct or not:

 ```bash
 $ ./01dd90c3b7d9a36227a5ddc96c7887acbcb973744c1971eaa6da6cccc6c3e261